pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-05-sinterklaas-evening.md

 {{< image src="IMG_8131.jpg" alt="Dolphins!" ratio="3x2" >}}

 After dinner the wind fell away.
 We were just passing the only protected bay in the whole stretch of southern Spain, so we anchored in there.
 It was [Sinterklaas](https://en.wikipedia.org/wiki/Sinterklaas) evening.
+If you don't know who Sinterklaas is, read [this hilarious short story](https://www.stnicholascenter.org/around-the-world/customs/netherlands/sedaris).
 The kids put carrots and Sinterklaas letters in their shoes, sang Sinterklaas songs and went to bed, giddy in anticipation.
 We left the back door open and put a few fenders, so Sinterklaas' steamboat could come alongside during the night.

 {{< image src="IMG_8135.jpg" alt="Sinterklaas is coming" ratio="3x2" >}}